 Intended Learning Outcomes

-understand extended speech and follow even complex lines of argument provided the topic is reasonably familiar. will be achieved by assessments: 1,3,4understand long and complex factual and/or fictional texts. will be achieved by assessments: 1,2express themselves fluently, accounting for and sustaining their views, giving the advantages and disadvantages of various options on topical issues. will be achieved by assessments: 1,3express themselves in clear, well structured writing, expressing points of view at some length. will be achieved by assessments: 1,2demonstrate accurate usage of the language with regard to register, vocabulary, grammar and style. will be achieved by assessments: 1,2,3discuss contemporary issues with reference to the cultural context of French speaking countries will be achieved by assessments: 1,2,3reflect on their language learning process and deploy language learning strategies appropriate to their level of competence will be achieved by assessments: 1
+understand extended speech and follow even complex lines of argument provided the topic is reasonably familiar: 1express themselves fluently, accounting for and sustaining their views, giving the advantages and disadvantages of various options on topical issues: 1,2express themselves in clear, well structured writing, expressing points of view at some length: 1,2demonstrate accurate usage of the language with regard to register, vocabulary, grammar and style: 1,2discuss contemporary issues with reference to the cultural context of French speaking countries: 1,2understand long and complex factual and/or fictional texts: 1,2

 Description of Module Assessment

 Spoken interaction assessmentA 8-10 minute spoken interaction assessment to test speaking (productive) and listening (receptive) skills.
 Task may include role play, presentation, question and answer, description and similar.
 If assessments are organised in pairs or groups individual marks will be awarded to each student and the total time allowed will be 5-6 minutes per student.2: Exam weighted 50%

 1 hour reading/writing examExamination testing writing and reading skills and the command of active and passive vocabulary from the topic areas studied.